 Rotary Joint #5 (2. bearing) is stationary connected to the Feed Tube or the Antenne Hub, depending on the space offered in the antenna.
 Constructural provisions are needed to align the Feed Network exactly in the bore sight axis of the Reflector System.

-This adaptation can be done either by ESA microwave service GmbH or by technicans of the customer with the assistance of a supervisor from ESA microwave service GmbH.
+This adaptation can be done either by ESA microwave solutions GmbH or by technicans of the customer with the assistance of a supervisor from ESA microwave solutions GmbH.
 Adequate documentation will be provided for the adaptation work.

 Option 1: Electrical Activation of Polarization Mode (linear/circular)